bilelmsekni/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

 .. image:: http://i.imgur.com/4XWrp.png
 To view a copy of this license, visit [ http://creativecommons.org/licenses/by/3.0/deed.en_US ].

-10. Contacts
+11. Contacts
 ===========

 Bilel Msekni  : bilel.msekni@telecom-sudparis.eu

-Sandeep J Raman : sandeepr@hp.com

-11. Credits
+12. Credits
 =================

 This work has been based on:

 * Bilel Msekni's Folsom Install guide [https://github.com/mseknibilel/OpenStack-Folsom-Install-guide]
+* OpenStack Grizzly Install Guide (Master Branch) [https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide]

-12. To do
+13. To do
 =======

 This guide is just a startup.
 Your suggestions are always welcomed.

-Some of this guide's needs might be:

-*